Neuromarketing: how can it help you create an innovative user experience?

 Apart from the ones mentioned above, there are also solutions which infer neurological responses by proxy, such as eye tracking, facial coding and heart rate monitoring, aimed to tell what is attracting consumers’ attention and what emotions they are feeling.
 These tools are less technical, less expensive, easier to implement and may easily be paired with traditional marketing research tools like surveys and focus groups.

-Neuromarketing principles used in the luxury industry
+Neuromarketing principles used in the luxury industry to offer unique customer experiences

 1. Color psychology